THE LAB AUTOMATION EXPERTS

 A transformation is the process of transferring genetic information into a microbial cell.
 DNA in the environment of a cell permeates the cell membrane and enters the cytoplasm.
 The genetic information can then be either combined into the genome of that cell, or exist separately as a plasmid.

 Microbial cells that are able to intake foreign genetic information are called “competent cells.”
 Microbiologists have determined protocols that allow bacteria cell walls to be manipulated so that the cells become competent cells, allowing exogenous DNA in.
-Now you know what is the definition of a transformation in biology.
 Alongside conjugation and transduction, transformation is one of three ways that gene transfer can occur in microorganisms.

 Now that we’ve explored what a transformation is in biology, let’s dive into the history of transformation biology.
 In 1928, British geneticist Frederick Griffith discovered that bacteria could transfer genetic material from one strain to another, a process that is now known as transformation.
 This discovery marked the beginning of a new era in genetics research, one in which scientists could manipulate genes and study the effects they have on cells and organisms.

-Since Griffith’s discovery of what transformation is in biology, the process of transformation has been improved and refined.
+Since Griffith’s discovery, the process of transformation has been improved and refined.
 The development of recombinant DNA technology in the 1970s allowed scientists to isolate specific genes and introduce them into cells in a controlled manner.
 This paved the way for the development of genetic engineering and the production of genetically modified organisms (GMOs).

 What is transformation biology in relation to medical discoveries?
 The ability to introduce foreign DNA into cells has allowed bioengineers and microbiologists to study the role that genes play in diseases and develop new treatments.
 For example, scientists have used transformation to develop vaccines for diseases like hepatitis B.